SolaceProducts/solace-java-spring-boot/README.md

 Note: As currently setup, the build requires Java 1.8.
 If you want to use another older version of Java adjust the build accordingly.

+## Running the Sample

+The simplest way to run the sample is from the project root folder using maven.
+For example:

+	mvn spring-boot:run

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.